 When your dog is barking, say “Quiet” in a calm, firm voice.
 Wait until he stops barking, even if it’s just to take a breath, then praise him and give him a treat.
 Just be careful to never reward him while he’s barking.
-Eventually he will figure out that if he stops barking at the word “quiet” he gets a treat (and make it a delicious treat, such as cheese or chicken, to make it worth more than the barking.)
+Eventually he will figure out that if he stops barking at the word “quiet” he gets a treat (and make it a delicious treat, such as chicken, to make it worth more than the barking.)

 Alternatively, you can teach your dog to “speak; once he’s doing that reliably, signal him to stop barking with a different command, such as “quiet”, while holding your finger to your lips (dogs often pick up body signals faster than voice commands.)
 Practice these commands when he’s calm, and in time he should learn to stop barking at your command, even when he wants to bark at something.

 - A tired dog is a quiet dog.
 If your dog barks when alone, tire him out before you go.
 Take a long walk or run, play ball or take a trip to the dog park before leaving.